dfranx/SHADERed/README.md

 ## Binaries
 To get started you can visit [Release](https://github.com/dfranx/SHADERed/releases) page and download latest stable binary release.

 If you want to compile the program yourself, install [vcpkg](https://github.com/Microsoft/vcpkg) or any package manager.
 Then run following command: ```vcpkg install directxtex```.
-If you don't have a C++ package manager, download and compile [DirectXTex](https://github.com/Microsoft/directxtex) library manually.
+If you don't have/want to use a C++ package manager, download and compile [DirectXTex](https://github.com/Microsoft/directxtex) library manually.
 You also have to download, compile and link [MoonLight](https://github.com/dfranx/MoonLight) - a Direct3D 11 wrapper.
 Tutorial on building MoonLight is written in the [README.md](https://github.com/dfranx/MoonLight/README.md) file of the MoonLight repo.

-## Usage
+## Tutorial
 Don't know how or where to start?
 Want to create your own shader or custom SHADERed theme?
 Visit [TUTORIAL.md](TUTORIAL.md) to see detailed steps on how to do so.